|Autumn in Québec|

 Monday, 2 January 2017

 I bought it from an art student in the Forbidden City, the ancient Chinese imperial palace in Beijing.
 It brings back happy memories of my six visits to Beijing in 2003 and 2004 establishing a software development centre for my Irish employer.
-The Chinese engineers I hired were a great bunch, smart and enthusiastic and very sociable.
-We quickly discovered that we Irish and Chinese shared a fondness for sitting in a local bar, laughing, chatting and talking about anything and everything over a few drinks, and we spent many an evening, and even a few lunchtimes, doing just that.
+The Chinese engineers I hired were great - smart, enthusiastic and very sociable.
+We quickly discovered that we shared a fondness for sitting in the local bar, laughing and chatting about anything and everything over a few drinks, and we spent many an evening, and even a few lunchtimes, doing just that.
 A bit like the scene in the picture.

 I remarked to one of my colleagues, an American woman who had lived in China for more than a decade, that we Irish and Chinese seemed to be very similar in our outlook on life, such as our willingness to find the humour in every situation and build a story around it.
 She agreed, but added "Don't forget that these are the children and grand-children of people who lived through the cultural revolution.
 The scars from that time will last for generations".

-Madeleine Thien's novel, "Do not say we have nothing" recounts and explores that time through the lives of a family and the scars it left on them.
+Madeleine Thien's novel, "Do not say we have nothing" explores those terrible times through the histories of the members of an eccentric family, their experiences, their scars.

 This quote from one of the characters could almost be a raison d'etre for the book itself: